microsoft/debug-adapter-protocol/specification.md

      * Optional set of logical areas that got invalidated.
 This property has a
      * hint characteristic: a client can only be expected to make a 'best
      * effort' in honouring the areas but there are no guarantees.
 If this
-     * property is missing, empty, or if values are not understand the client
+     * property is missing, empty, or if values are not understood, the client
      * should assume a single value 'all'.
      */
     areas?: InvalidatedAreas[];